-- 1.6 In the event the CLSB accepts jurisdiction to investigate an alleged breach of a Principle then the CLSB will confine itself to that alleged breach and to documents and witness evidence which relate to that breach.
-If in the course of an investigation the CLSB obtains information relating to another potential breach of a Principle, the CLSB will treat that information as a fresh Complaint. - 1.7 The CLSB has entered into agreements with other regulatory bodies to govern situations in which more than one regulatory body might have jurisdiction to handle a Complaint.
+- 1.7 In the event the CLSB accepts jurisdiction to investigate an alleged breach of a Principle then the CLSB will confine itself to that alleged breach and to documents and witness evidence which relate to that breach.
+If in the course of an investigation the CLSB obtains information relating to another potential breach of a Principle, the CLSB will treat that information as a fresh Complaint. - 1.8 The CLSB has entered into agreements with other regulatory bodies to govern situations in which more than one regulatory body might have jurisdiction to handle a Complaint.
 The CLSB will only exercise its jurisdiction under these DR&P in accordance with such agreements.
-The CLSB will notify a Complainant if a Complaint falls within this rule 1.7.
+The CLSB will notify a Complainant if a Complaint falls within this rule 1.8. - 1.9 If a person to whom these DR&P apply has a disability, the CLSB will consider a request by that person to make reasonable adjustments to the processes set out in these DR&P. The CLSB will use best efforts to agree in advance suitable reasonable adjustments, which are consistent with the objectives of these DR&P, to address any substantial disadvantage the person might suffer.
+Where the CLSB determines it is not possible or not appropriate to make the reasonable adjustments requested, the CLSB will provide reasons in writing.

-RULE 2: The Legal Ombudsman (service complaints)
+RULE 2: The Legal Ombudsman

-- 2.1 A Complaint about service provided by a Costs Lawyer falls within the jurisdiction of the Legal Ombudsman.
-A Complaint about the conduct of a Costs Lawyer (i.e. breach of a Principle) falls within the jurisdiction of the CLSB. - 2.2 In the event the CLSB receives a Complaint that falls within the jurisdiction of the Legal Ombudsman and not the jurisdiction of the CLSB, the CLSB will inform the Complainant of this and provide the Complainant with contact information for the Legal Ombudsman. - 2.3 In the event a Complaint relates to both the service and conduct of a Costs Lawyer the CLSB will allow the Legal Ombudsman to conclude the service element of that Complaint before the CLSB considers the conduct element of that Complaint, unless the CLSB deems the conduct element so serious in nature that it requires the immediate attention of the CLSB.
-For the purposes of rule 1.3, the CLSB will treat the date of notification to the CLSB as being the date the Complaint was made to either the CLSB or Legal Ombudsman.
+2.1 A Complaint about the service provided by a Costs Lawyer falls within the jurisdiction of the Legal Ombudsman.
+A Complaint about the conduct of a Costs Lawyer (i.e. breach of a Principle) falls within the jurisdiction of both the CLSB and the Legal Ombudsman.

+- 2.2 In the event the CLSB receives a Complaint that falls within the jurisdiction of the Legal Ombudsman and not the jurisdiction of the CLSB, the CLSB will inform the Complainant of this and provide the Complainant with contact information for the Legal Ombudsman. - 2.3 In the event a Complaint relates to both the service and conduct of a Costs Lawyer the CLSB will allow the Legal Ombudsman to investigate the Complaint in the first instance, unless the CLSB deems the conduct element so serious in nature that it requires the immediate attention of the CLSB.
+Once the Complaint has been determined by the Legal Ombudsman, the CLSB will (where it has the jurisdiction to do so under these DR&P) deal with any matters relating to the conduct element of the Complaint that have not been fully disposed of by the Legal Ombudsman.
+In doing so, the CLSB will adopt any relevant findings of fact made by the Legal Ombudsman in its determination.
+For the purposes of rule 1.3, the Complaint will be deemed to have been made to the CLSB on the date the Complaint was made to either the CLSB or Legal Ombudsman, whichever is earlier.

-RULE 3: Publication of an outcome against a Costs Lawyer
+RULE 3: Publication of an outcome